estatewatch/estatewatch.github.io/content/estates/broadwaterfarm.md

 Haringey's [shared equity offer](https://www.haringey.gov.uk/sites/haringeygovuk/files/broadwater_farm_rehousing_and_payments_policy.pdf) for leaseholders requires them to be able to afford a 60% share in any replacement home, which may require them to take out a second mortgage or invest personal savings.
 It also prohibits descendants from inheriting the equity share, which means the leaseholder can't pass their home on to their children.

 A planning application was approved in 2022 for a total of 294 new homes, all supposedly council homes at council rents.

+In September 2024, Haringey Council [resolved](https://new.haringey.gov.uk/news/20240918/major-milestone-broadwater-farm-estate) to sign a contract for work to start on the first 40 homes of the scheme.

+---

+__Links:__

+Haringey's web page for the scheme [https://www.haringey.gov.uk/regeneration/tottenham/improving-broadwater-farm-together](https://www.haringey.gov.uk/regeneration/tottenham/improving-broadwater-farm-together)

 ---